Section 1

 Find the line number in your history for the command that listed all the .sh

-files in /usr/bin
+files in /usr/sbin

-.
+starting with c.
 Rerun that command.

 Examining Files